Stevieloh/nci-flow/docs/VPC-Labs/lab-4-create-overlay.md

 1. To create a VPC subnet, navigate to Network & Security – Virtual Private Clouds.
 2. Choose the VPC you created in the previous step.
 3. From the VPC navigation bar, choose Subnets.
     - Click Create Subnet.
-The information for the 4 subnets are as per belo
+The information for the 4 subnets are as per below

             -   Subnet #1
                 -   Name:   Web-Subnet
                 -   Network IP address/ Prefix:     10.1.1.0/24
                 -   Gateway IP Address:             10.1.1.1
-                -   IP Pool:                        Starting IP address 10.1.1.50 , Ending IP address : 10.1.1.200</li>
+                -   IP Pool:                        Starting IP address 10.1.1.50 , Ending IP address : 10.1.1.200

             -   Subnet #2
                 -   Name:   App-Subnet